oess/openmm_orion/docs/source/intro.rst

 This package is for running MD simulations useful for drug discovery, with floes geared towards MD experts (General MD) and floes also suitable for MD non-experts (Specialized MD).
+Aside from the most general floes, the underlying design of the floes is towards simulating complexes between a protein and a set of small-molecule ligands in explicit water, with periodic boundary conditions.
+The solutes are assumed to be prepared and ready for such physics-based modeling.

 Specialized MD
 --------------